 To transition toward greener forms of plastic, manufacturers would need to use alternative feedstocks, such as sugarcane-derived ethylene glycol and propylene oxide, when making plastic.
 While this replacement would help reduce carbon emissions, it would still require large amounts of cropland to meet demand.

 Also, while bioplastics like PHA are more sustainable than conventional plastics, they are still non-biodegradable and require abundant land and fertilizer to produce.
 Complicating matters further, fertilizer requires raw materials such as phosphate rock, which in turn requires the extraction and processing of crude oil to produce fuel for mining activities.
 The fertilizer itself requires natural gas as a key input to produce ammonia (a point we have discussed previously).

 If this seems circular, that’s because it is.

 Hydrocarbons like crude oil and natural gas are both key inputs to the production of fertilizer, therefore these alternative biomass-based pathways cannot fully decarbonize plastics production.

-Though there are alternative feedstocks that can be used to produce plastic as described above, they are typically more expensive than crude oil-derived products and do not satisfy the underlying goal of decarbonizing plastics production.
+Though there are alternative feedstocks that can be used to produce plastic as described above, they are typically more expensive than hydrocarbon oil-derived products and do not satisfy the underlying goal of decarbonizing plastics production.
 Without ready access to low-cost crude oil reserves like we enjoy today, plastics would have no place in modern society.
 If decarbonization is our end goal, consumers must reduce consumption of plastics rather than simply seek alternative pathways for production.

 Andrew Schaper is a professional engineer and principal of Schaper Energy Consulting.
 His practice focuses on advisory in oil and gas, sustainable energy and carbon strategies.